 2 years W-2's and 30 days of consecutive pay stubs.
 The standard way is a VOE and 1 recent pay stub.

 19. If someone has recently returned to the work force after an extended absence (possibly even for a number of years….for example: a woman returning to work after having children and decided to stay home and raise them) do they need to wait for 2 years to re-establish an employment history to allow you to use their income?

 No. If they are back to work for a minimum of 6 months and can document 6 months worth of income.
 In addition, they must provide proof of a 2 year full-time employment history.

 20. If someone is currently renting the home they are looking to purchase, can the seller/landlord give them a down payment credit for the rent they have paid?

 Seller can only credit buyer up to 6% of the purchase price to non-recurring and recurring cost.

 21. Does FHA allow stated income loan programs?

-No, all loans are fully documented with tax returns, W-2's, paystubs, or awards letters.
-However we have seen "automated approval" with ratios to 59%.
-Self-employed borrowers who become W-2' borrowers in the same field may only need 30 day's paystubs to qualify.
+No, all loans are fully documented with tax returns, W-2's, pay stubs, or awards letters if receiving SSA Income and/or pension.
+Self-employed borrowers who become W-2' borrowers in the same field may only need 30 day's pay stubs to qualify.
 There's also no limit to the number of non-occupant co-signers to help qualify.